Building a Crisis Response Team: Key Roles, Benefits, and Setup for Cybersecurity

 Crises often result from an event capable of slowing down or stopping your activity.
 DDoS (Distributed Denial of Service) attacks, for example, render your website or your online services inaccessible.
 This is an example of a crisis situation.
 Another might be a cybercrime damaging the reputation of your services, such as the theft of personal data.
 Faced with a varied array of potential risks, the decisions your crisis unit makes can be very different from one given crisis situation to another.

-Our FAIR-certified experts will help you prioritize your IT security investments, improve governance and increase your organization's cyber resilience.
+Our FAIR-certified cyber risk experts will help you prioritize your IT security investments, improve governance and strengthen your organization's cyber resilience.

 Who should be in your crisis response team?